foundev/foundev.github.io/_posts/2022-07-13-scripting-in-lieu-of-coding-in-practice.md

 ```

 This is not harder to grasp in fact for many it maybe easier, it is easier to test, to automate and it took me less time to write.
+Most importantly it will be trivial to add several checks without reparsing the whole file
+over and over again.